 The Massachusetts Care Award is given each year, to nurses or healthcare professionals in Massachusetts who go above and beyond for their patients.
 These individuals exemplify the compassion and care that Labouré seeks to instill in its students.
 The College has organized a yearly event to shine a light on these heroes who quietly care for us and our loved ones everyday.
 Winners are and their families are given a special night they will remember for the rest of their lives.

 Any nurse, healthcare professional, or first responder who works in patient care, and is currently working in Massachusetts can be nominated.
 Winners are nominated by patients, co-workers, and family.
-Nominations for the 2017 event are open through March 3, 2017.

 Mary Therese Flanagan, RN

 Beth Israel Deaconess Hospital - Milton

 Mary Therese is a registered nurse at Beth Israel Deaconess Medical Center- Milton.
 Mary Therese became an RN in 2006, after raising 10 children.
 Roberta Lancione, RN, BSN said, “She has the ability to relate to patients on a deeper level, connecting, by identifying with them and their families.
 Whether it’s taking the time to explain tests and procedures or listening to patients and families concerns, she demonstrates a sincere willingness to care.”

 Nick is a registered nurse at Children’s Hospital in Boston and previously worked at Franciscan Hospital for Children.
 Laurette Hughes, nurse manager, said, “Nick displays compassionate care through his thoughtful concern for parents caught in one of the most challenging times of their lives.
 At the same time, Nick’s playful nature ensures that his patients have their time to be kids; to play, laugh, and sing.”

 Susan Rooney, RN